mtigas/django-staticutils/README.md

     `HASHED_STATIC_ROOT` and adds a hash to each filename.
 (Used in conjunction with the {% cachebust %} template tag.)

+      --noinput             Do NOT prompt the user for input of any kind.
+      -i PATTERN, --ignore=PATTERN
+                            Ignore files or directories matching this glob-style pattern.
+Use multiple times to ignore more.
+      -n, --dry-run         Do everything except modify the filesystem.
       -l, --link            Create a symbolic link to each file instead of copying.
+      --no-default-ignore   Don't ignore the common private glob-style patterns 'CVS', '.*' and '*~'.

 ### clearhashedstatic command